datlearner/Practise/README.md

 Exercise 10: Count Vowels
 Write a function named countVowels that takes a single argument str and returns the number of vowels in the string.

-Good luck!
-Let me know if you need any hints or explanations for any of the exercises.